mlgnez/vet/README.md

 ## contributions

   If for some reaosn you would like to mess around with vet, go ahead and fork the project, then mess around with main.cpp.
 When your done, send over a pull request.
-I don't know why anyone would try and even touch this codebase, but if you enjoy reading garbage code or your like a masochist, go ahead.
+I don't know why anyone would try and even touch this codebase, but if you enjoy reading garbage code or you're a masochist, go ahead.